mfxbe/ant/README.md

-## NOTE: This currently does not work
+P## NOTE: This currently does not work

 This repo has the current status of my attempts to create a D-Gtk app (using [giD](https://github.com/Kymorphia/gid)) that runs on Android.
 As of now there are still unresolved issues.